JavaFundamentalsZT/jf-hw-intro/README.md

 --------------------------

 The project has a source folder *src/main/java/ee/ut/jf2012/*.
 The sample is based on the first homework and also specifies a subfolder called *hw1*.
-This should change depending on your assignment.
+You should change this depending on your assignment.

 The project also has a folder for tests.
 See *test/java/ee/ut/jf2012*.
 The sample is based on the first homework and also specifies a folder *hw1*.
-This should change depending on your assignment.
+You should change this depending on your assignment.

 Using Eclipse
 -------------